elliewix/RAILS-intermed-python-april-2018/SQL Lesson Materials/RAILSSQLLesson.md

 # SQL Lesson

 But maybe from a different perspective.
+This will focus on using SQL inside of Python.
+We will first talk about how to load a database in Python, and then transition into the essentials of data selection queries.

 ## Here's the scene: